-Every day I wake up and venture out into this big beautiful world I am more and more impressed with the people I encounter and the people I read about.
-One day last week I woke up and began scrolling through Twitter to get my daily overload of London news and stumbled upon a story about this UNREAL student from A.B.
+One day last week I woke up and began scrolling through Twitter to get my daily overload of London news and stumbled upon a story about a student from A.B.
 Lucas Secondary School.
 Her name is Laura Anderson and she is bad ass.

-Huge shoutout to this amazing human being for standing up for what she believes in!
-For those of you that don’t know what went down at Lucas, the snapshot version is that a responsible, intelligent and involved student was sent home from school for wearing this…
+For those of you that don’t know what went down at Lucas, the snapshot version is that a responsible, intelligent and involved student was sent home from school for wearing this:

 “They just said that what I was wearing was not appropriate for school and that I should not be able to be seen in school until I change,” said Anderson.
 “I went home and changed into regular jeans and a baggy t-shirt, but felt very sad about the incident and very degraded by the incident.”

-In response, Laura decided to stage a protest at her school.
-She encouraged other students to replicate the outfit she wore when she was sent home — i.e. Jeans and a tank top.
-Before you assume that she’s just an angry, rebellious, “immature” teenager, take a look at this statement
+Laura encouraged other students to replicate the outfit she wore when she was sent home — i.e. Jeans and a tank top — in protest.
+And before you assume that she’s just an angry, rebellious, “immature” teenager, take a look at this statement:

 “My intention always was and always will be to make a positive change respectfully,”